 Getting a salami sandwich from your fast-food chain might be your favorite thing.
 But, do you know how easy it is to make a salami sandwich at your home with just a few ingredients?
 All you need is a loaf of bread, cut out some lettuce, mayo, mustard, and the star of the show, salami.
-But, hey, before having that amazing sandwich, let us know why salami can be your best friend in making a quick sandwich, right?
+But, hey, before having that amazing sandwich, let us know why salami can be your good friend in making a quick sandwich and also try to understand the various benefits of salami!

 Salami is a processed sausage that is done with fermentation after making it preserved and dry.
 In other words, you can say it is a typically dried sausage.
 It generally is cylindrical in shape with its base radius of an even circle.
 It is usually thinly sliced and applied over sandwiches or tortilla wraps.